Inflationary branch decoherence and the cosmological arrow of time: Quantum cosmology before classicality

-In quantum cosmology, Hilbert's Sixth Problem takes on a sharpened form: how do classical spacetime, classical matter fields, and classical stochastic perturbations arise from a quantum theory of gravity and quantum fields in curved spacetime?
-The Wheeler--DeWitt equation and its associated boundary conditions define a universal quantum state, but they do not by themselves explain why observations are accurately described by classical cosmology.
+Quantum cosmology seeks to explain how a universal quantum state gives rise to the effectively classical spacetime described by cosmological observations.
+The Wheeler--DeWitt equation and its associated boundary conditions define a wavefunctional of geometry and matter, but they do not by themselves explain why observations are well described by classical backgrounds with stochastic perturbations.

-Recent formulations of Hilbert's Sixth Problem emphasize the role of coarse graining, statistical limits, and emergent descriptions in bridging microscopic and macroscopic theories.
-In this spirit, the influence functional and decoherence framework provides a concrete and calculable realization of Hilbert's program in cosmology.
-By explicitly tracing over unobserved degrees of freedom, one obtains effective dynamics for relevant variables that are irreversible, stochastic, and classical in precisely the sense required by Hilbert's Sixth Problem.

-The approach adopted in this work is directly motivated by these ideas and by recent analyses emphasizing Hilbert's Sixth Problem as a guiding principle for foundational questions in physics \cite{DengHaniMa2025}.
-While Ref.~\cite{DengHaniMa2025} concerns classical limits in kinetic theory, we cite it here as a representative modern implementation of Hilbert VI reasoning---deriving irreversible macroscopic equations from reversible microdynamics---and we apply the same logic to the quantum-to-classical transition in cosmology via coarse graining and decoherence.
-In particular, we build on the viewpoint that decoherence and coarse graining are not interpretational add-ons, but essential structural elements required to derive classical laws from quantum dynamics.
-The results presented below implement this program explicitly for cosmological perturbations during inflation, thereby providing a concrete cosmological realization of Hilbert's Sixth Problem.
+This issue is sharpened during inflation.
+Semiclassical WKB structure can identify approximate background trajectories, and squeezing can make correlation functions appear classical, yet neither effect by itself suppresses phase coherence between macroscopically distinct alternatives.
+The quantum-to-classical transition therefore requires a dynamical mechanism acting on the reduced state of the observable degrees of freedom.

+The natural framework for that problem is coarse graining and environment-induced decoherence.
+By tracing over inaccessible degrees of freedom one obtains an influence functional for the long-wavelength variables, with dissipation and noise kernels that govern the loss of phase coherence and the onset of effectively classical stochastic dynamics.
+In this sense, classical spacetime is not put in by hand but emerges from a reduced description of a larger quantum state.

+The aim of this paper is to make the dynamical origin of classical spacetime explicit by deriving the decoherence functional for inflationary curvature perturbations from the underlying action.
+Our focus is not only on the general claim that decoherence occurs, but on three more specific questions: how the effective long-mode coupling to a spectator sector arises, how the decoherence rate depends on the coarse graining, and how branch decoherence clarifies the relation between quantum-cosmological boundary conditions and classical spacetime histories.